-Fast forward 21 years and Chen was moving onto inventing products for consumers.
-Inventist, Inc. was Chen’s next venture where the AquaSkipper watercraft was his first big adventure.
+Fast forward 21 years and Chen was moving on to inventing products for consumers.
+Inventist, Inc. was Chen’s next venture, and the AquaSkipper watercraft was his first big adventure.

 This is where the hoverboard begins taking its shape.
 The watercraft really opened the door for Chen, as it then led to a three-wheeled scooter, which was licensed to RazorUSA.

-Before moving forward on his idea for a hoverboard of sorts, Chen took a break to create the Solowheel.
-This is a self-balancing electric unicycle, which takes advantage of multiple gyroscopic sensors in order to properly balance.
+Before moving forward with his idea for a hoverboard of sorts, Chen took a break to create the Solowheel.
+This is a self-balancing electric unicycle, which takes advantage of multiple gyroscopic sensors in order to balance properly.

 From there, Chen got the idea for a hoverboard, although his first idea was not a success.
 This first idea was for a hoverboard designed for indoor usage, although the issue arose when he realized the wheels were too small to take outside.

-This prototype was named ‘The Purple Board’ and although it was a failure, it opened the door for the hoverboard we know of today.
+The original hoverboard brand name was a simple prototype.
+This prototype was named ‘The Purple Board,’ and although it was a failure, it opened the door for the hoverboard we know today.
 Instead of placing the wheels beneath the rider’s feet, Chen opted to move them to the outside of the board.